Aging with Grace: Dinner with Mom

-“7” I clearly state.
+“7” I clearly stated.

 “Okay.
-I’ll be there at 6:30” she noticeably replies.
+I’ll be there at 6:30” she noticeably replied.

 My husband and I spent the day organizing, moving boxes, cleaning and doing our best to clean up the house as best as possible before Mom came over.
 We had only been in the house a week.
 By 5:00 pm we were both exhausted, sweaty and in need of a shower.
 We quickly showered and got dressed while I found a million other things needing tidying in my line of sight.